Devler.io’s vetting process. Step-by-step guide on how we check developersAug 29, 2022

 3rd step: Show your expertise

 Imagine, you successfully passed the previous two steps of the vetting process and you are invited to pass a tech check.
-Of course, even if you are strong enough in your expertise, you can be a little nervous about this step (yes, Dev’s League Members can be only senior developers).
+Of course, even if you are strong enough in your expertise, you can be a little nervous about this step (yes, Dev’s Network Members can be only senior developers).

 What should you expect on this step?